mbraak/django-mptt-admin/README.md

 Changelog
 ---------

+**development version**

+* Issue 17: handle error when moving node
+* Issue 18: do not use inline javascript

 **0.1.7** (january 3 2014)

 * Issue 16: moving a node fails if the node id is a uuid